This post may contain affiliate links. Please read our disclosure policy.

 This simple one-pan meal is loaded with ground beef (you’re welcome to use turkey), brussels sprouts, carrots, and sweet potato.
-It’s a veggie packed recipe that’s perfect for a quick weeknight dinner fix!
+It’s a veggie packed recipe that’s perfect for a quick weeknight dinner or meal prep!

-The first thing we’ll do to create this quick dish is sauté and season the ground beef.
+The first thing we’ll do to create this quick dish is sauté and season the ground beef in a large skillet on medium-high heat.
 Add the garlic at the last minute to get it golden brown.
 Season.
 Then set the meat and garlic aside because we want to use to this same skillet to get our veggies cooked to tender perfection.

 The sweet potatoes and carrots sauté in a bit of oil next.
 They’ll get seasoned separately in this step because we’re building our flavors here.

-Then it’s time for the cooked meat to go back to the pan along with the beef stock and chopped brussels sprouts.
-Let it all simmer to marry your flavors and soften the sprouts.
+Then it’s time for the ground beef mixture to go back to the pan along with the beef stock and chopped brussels sprouts.
+Reduce to medium heat and simmer to marry your flavors and soften the sprouts.

 Aaaand we’re done.
 That wasn’t hard at all, was it?